EasyAbp/NotificationService/README.md

 # NotificationService
-An integrated user notification service Abp module, support email, SMS, PM, and more other providers.
+An integrated user notification service Abp module, supporting email, SMS, PM, and more other methods.